michael13162/DoodleGAN/README.md

 ![simple_good](https://user-images.githubusercontent.com/14242505/50039097-16cc1c80-ffe1-11e8-92f4-18b94e04c9c5.png)

 The loss over the epochs is shown.
 While the generated cats are noticeable better than before, they are still not what someone would probably actually draw.

 ![simple_loss](https://user-images.githubusercontent.com/14242505/50039098-1b90d080-ffe1-11e8-971e-c731a34dd427.png)

 # DCGAN

 The DCGAN performs much better.
 DCGAN.ipynb contains a more sophisticated implementation of a GAN.
 The class of doodles we chose to use are also cats for comparison reasons.
-The architecture is similar with convolutional layers and batch normalization layers add in.
+The architecture is similar with convolutional layers and batch normalization layers added in.
 The architecture is shown below.

 ```
 _________________________________________________________________